AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/establish-connection.md

 ### Obtain connection credentials

-To connect to Data Distiller and other Adobe Experience Platform services, you will need an Experience Platform API credential.
+To connect to Data Distiller and other Adobe Experience Platform services, you need an Experience Platform API credential.
 API credentials can be created in the  [Adobe Developer Console](https://developer.adobe.com/console/home) by someone with Developer access to the Experience Platform.
-It is recommended to create an Oauth2 API credential specifically for data science workflows and have an Adobe system admin from your organization assign the credential to a Role with appropriate permissions.
+You are recommended to create an Oauth2 API credential specifically for data science workflows and have an Adobe system admin from your organization assign the credential to a Role with appropriate permissions.

-See [Authenticate and access Experience Platform APIs](../../../landing/api-authentication.md) for detailed instructions instructions on creating an API credential and obtaining the required permissions.
+See [Authenticate and access Experience Platform APIs](../../../landing/api-authentication.md) for detailed instructions on creating an API credential and obtaining the required permissions.

 Recommended permissions for data science include: